Piecewise constructions of inverses of cyclotomic mapping permutation polynomials: Piecewise constructions of PPs and their inverses

 Lemma \ref{inv-pw} gives a piecewise interpolation formula for the inverse of any PP $f(x)$; the inverse of $f(x)$ is composed of the inverses of piece functions $f_{i}(x)$ when restricted to $D_{i}$ and the characteristic functions of $f_{i}(D_{i})$.
-When $m=q$, i.e., every $D_{i}$ has only one element, the formula~\eqref{inv_fin set} is reduced to the Lagrange Interpolation Formula.
-Therefore it is inefficient for a large $m$.
-When $m$ is small and $\bar{f_{i}}(x)$ and $I_{f_{i}(D_{i})}(x)$ are given, the formula~\eqref{inv_fin set} is very efficient no matter how large $q$ is.
+When $m=q$, i.e., every $D_{i}$ has only one element, the formula~\eqref{inv_fin set} is reduced to the Lagrange Interpolation Formula, and it is inefficient for large $m$.
+When $m$ is small and $\bar{f_{i}}(x)$ and $I_{f_{i}(D_{i})}(x)$ are known, the formula~\eqref{inv_fin set} is very efficient for any $q$.